rossta/rails/guides/source/webpacker.md

 You can also access the image by directly referencing the file from a CSS file in `app/javascript`.

+### Using Webpacker for Assets from Gems

+Webpacker is not aware of the JavaScript, CSS, and other assets inside the gems installed in a Rails application.
+Whereas with Sprockets assets from gems could be included in the manifest by adding a `//= require [gem name]` statement, this is not possible out of the box with Webpacker.

+There is currently no settled best practice solution on how to resolve this issue.

+The recommended best practice is to publish the gem's assets separately as an NPM package and require them as one would do with any package with Webpacker.
+An example of this approach is Action Cable, which [published a separate NPM package](https://www.npmjs.com/package/actioncable) that can be included in the Webpacker packs, in addition to the [gem](https://rubygems.org/gems/actioncable/).

+However, if that is not possible there are other possibilities.
+The other common approaches are:

+1. Installing the [rails-erb-loader](https://github.com/usabilityhub/rails-erb-loader) gem and converting one Webpacker pack file into an embedded Ruby file and using the Gem's path in the `import` statement, i.e. `File.join(Gem.loaded_specs['gem_name'].full_gem_path, 'app', 'assets', 'javascripts', 'file_name')`
+2. Manually copying the specific assets from the gem folder into `app/javascript` and importing them
+3. Unpacking the gem into the `vendor/gems/` path, adding the vendor path to the `resolved_paths` in `config/webpacker.yml` and importing them from there

+The approach one takes depends on the specific needs of the project and the expected frequency of updates to the assets in the gem itself.

 ### Webpacker in Rails Engines

 As of Webpacker version 5, Webpacker is not "engine-aware," which means Webpacker does not have feature-parity with Sprockets when it comes to use within Rails engines.
 The [Webpacker engine guides](https://github.com/rails/webpacker/blob/master/docs/engines.md) provide some detailed workarounds to add Webpacker-support and developing locally against an engine with Webpacker.